zhangxinxu/zxx.js/README.md

 	document.body.style.backgroundColor = "red";
 };</pre>
 So, easy!
 If we have many buttons which reflect to different background color according to the value of the "data-color" attribute, things will be a litte different.
 First of all, considering the compatible with IE6, IE7, we cant't select these buttons accurately by existing browser API(eg. <code>document.querySelectorAll</code>), we shoule select all buttons and filter them by className or other attribute.
 Secondly, we should loop these button elements for binding event of click.
 The JS code will be double and event more. <br />
-If there is on a page, it's just ABCDE.
+If there is only one page, it's just ABCDEFG.
 However, I often deal with these pages.
 You may say that you can use jQuery.
-Oh, come on guy, the size of the jQuery is big as a pig, I think you won't use anti-aircraft gun fight mosquitoes.<br />
+Oh, come on guy, the size of the jQuery is as big as a pig, I don't think you would use anti-aircraft gun fight mosquitoes.<br />
 So, I need a simple JS library, with simple API, used for simple pages.
 It's the reason why I write <code>zxx.js</code>.<br />
 APIs~
 --------------------------